For Therapists

 Practices are trauma-aware and choice-based throughout.
 Clients control the depth of engagement with any given practice and are given explicit permission to opt out of any element at any point.

-Methodology pages: Buteyko breathwork and mindfulness.
+Methodology pages: coaching, Buteyko breathwork and mindfulness.

 Qualifications and training